-To enter into Presentation Mode, select View > Presentation Mode, or click provide on the View Control toolbar.
+To enter into Presentation Mode, select View > Presentation Mode, or click on the View Control toolbar.

 The Presentation Mode dialog box will appear.
 You can enter Presentation mode with a Lightmap or with None selected without a Lightmap.
-Click Presentation once you have made your selection.
+You have two choices: Presentation or VR to view the model.